MatthewRDangle/StandardCSS/README.md

 (ex. checkbox and radio), they still retain the accessible properties.

 ## Licencing
-Please see the legal directory for this project regarding use.
+Please see the `LICENSE` for this project regarding use.

 ## Release
 All releases will use the following format `v{major}.{minor}.{patch}`.